-aussians are one of the most important probability distributions.
+Gaussians are one of the most important family of probability distributions.
 They arise naturally in the law of large numbers and have some nice properties that we will briefly present and prove here in this note.
-They are also quite common for Gaussian Processes and the Expectation Maximization algorithm.
+They are also quite common for Gaussian Processes and the Clustering algorithm.
+They have also something to say about Maximum Entropy Principle.
 The best thing if you want to learn this part actually well is section 2.3 of (Bishop 2006), so go there my friend :)

 The Density Function